photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Essek's hole is a 4d hypersphere, and the people inside are on the surface of it.

 Dragonborne had a metal egg with an obsidian diamond inside, with primordial written on it.

+Diamond is a voodoo receiver for controlling people.

+Tali holds the egg

+Essek will do a comprehend languages later